Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 • Cylinder and axis values must match each eye.

-Can Shoppers Transition from Rigid-Surface Shells to Hybrid Material Options?
+Can Shoppers Transition From Rigid-Surface Shells to Hybrid Material Options?

 Yes, some wearers can move from rigid gas-permeable lenses to hybrid lenses when an eye care professional approves the switch.
 Hybrid lenses can pair a rigid center with a softer outer edge, which may help wearers who want sharper optics with a different comfort feel.
 The right choice depends on why the RGP lens feels difficult, how much clarity it gives, and whether the cornea needs a specialty design.
 If Boston XO, Boston XO2, Optimum Extra, or Polycon II feels hard to tolerate, ask your doctor whether another RGP design, scleral lens, or hybrid option is a better fit.